syrianarchive/syrianarchive-investigations/drafts/Maarrat-al-Numan-hospital.md

 The Syrian Archive has done in-depth two open source analysis about targeting medical facilities in Idlib governorate.
 The first one was entitled [Medical Facilities Under Fire](https://syrianarchive.org/en/investigations/Medical-Facilities-Under-Fire/) which addressed targeting eight hospitals and medical points including [The national hospital of Marret Numan](https://syrianarchive.org/en/investigations/Medical-Facilities-Under-Fire/Incident-1.html) whose beneficiaries was estimated about 500,000 people.
 The second report was under the heading [Three Idlib Medical Facilities Attacked](https://syrianarchive.org/en/investigations/Three-Idlib-Medical-Facilities-Attacked.html) and provided overviews of visual content regarding attacks targeted some of Idlib's hospital and medical points.

 This report presents an in-depth analysis of the last attacks on al-Salaam hospital especially the last one which led to destroy it and becoming out of order.

 ### De-escalation zone

-On 4 May 2017, the sponsoring states of Astana Talks (Russia, Turkey and Iran) [signed a memorandum of understanding for the establishment of de-escalation zones in Syria](https://www.youtube.com/watch?v=5cF-gIL8yzk) for at least six months, which [was extended](https://sana.sy/en/?p=116911]) at Astana 7 on 31 October 2017.
+On 4 May 2017, the sponsoring states of Astana Talks (Russia, Turkey, and Iran) [signed a memorandum of understanding for the establishment of de-escalation zones in Syria](https://www.youtube.com/watch?v=5cF-gIL8yzk) for at least six months, which [was extended](https://sana.sy/en/?p=116911]) at Astana 7 on 31 October 2017.
 The Russian Ministry of Defense [published a map showing](https://function.mil.ru/news_page/intrel/more.htm?id=12121964%40egNews) the locations included in this memorandum as shown below (de-escalation zones in blue, ISIS in grey, Syrian army in orange).
 See below:

 ![Russian MOD video](assets/atarib-3.png)